Kennicutt/SAUSERO/README.md

 - __Any__: The software is designed to run within a __Conda environment__, ensuring compatibility across platforms.

 ### Dependencies
-The following Python packages are required (minimum versions specified):
+The following Python packages are required (minimum versions specified), however, they will be installed automatically together the :

     astroalign>=2.4.1
     astrometry_net_client>=0.3.0